evanseitz/squid-nn/docs/installation.rst

     $ pip install mavenn
     $ pip install mavenn --upgrade

-Please see the `MAVENN <https://mavenn.readthedocs.io>`_ documentation for more information.
+Please see the `MAVE-NN <https://mavenn.readthedocs.io>`_ documentation for more information.

 For older DNNs that require inference via Tensorflow 1.x, Python 2.x is required which is not supported by MAVE-NN.
 Users will need to create separate environments in this case: